Introduction: How to Pitch With Proper Mechanics

 Step 4: Early Cocking / Foot Plant

 Rotate your pitching arm upwards.
-While you are doing this, you will be completing the stride and planting the foot on the ground.
-At foot plant, make sure that your arm is cocked upright (forming an L shape), while your body still faces sideways.
+During this process, you will be completing the stride and planting your foot.
+Make sure your arm is cocked upright (forming an L shape), while your body still faces sideways.

 Step 5: Arm Acceleration / Late Cocking

 NOTE: The image is blurry because it's a screen capture in a video.
 Keeping your arm cocked back for more than a few seconds is difficult, so this in-motion shot illustrates how fast this phase occurs.